npm Backend

 The npm backend installs one global tool package at a time.
 Lifecycle scripts are package-provided commands such as preinstall, install, postinstall, and prepare; allowing them means allowing code from the selected package and its dependencies to run during installation.

-For tools that need reviewed dependency build scripts, consider using aube or pnpm because they support package-level build approvals.
+For tools that need reviewed dependency build scripts, use allow_builds with aube, pnpm, or npm 11.16.0+.

 aube

 aube follows the pnpm v11 build approval model: dependency lifecycle scripts are denied unless explicitly allowlisted.
-Use aube_args to pass CLI flags to aube add --global:
+Use allow_builds for reviewed dependency builds:

 [tools]